Read our lab’s philosophy and culture

 Interests: Protein engineering, designing neural circuits, and in-vivo molecular imaging.

-Hobbies: Cooking, traveling, hiking, swimming and reading spiritual books.
+Hobbies: Cooking, traveling, hiking, swimming, and reading spiritual books.

 RESEARCH ASSOCIATES